Isabello/lisk-tools/README.md

 NOTE2: This tool relies on your kernel supporting the use of IPSET

+NOTE3: This tool requires that python be installed due to the external tools used.

 ### Automated install

 Change directory to your home folder